notum-cz/strapi-next-monorepo-starter/apps/strapi/README.md

 ### Plugins

-Some preinstalled plugins (mailgun, stripe) are disabled by default.
+Some preinstalled plugins (mailgun) are disabled by default.
 To turn them on go to [config/plugins.ts](config/plugins.ts) file and uncomment the lines.
 Some of them may require additional setting of API keys or different ENV variables.

 User-permissions, seo and config-sync plugins are enabled by default.
 Sentry plugin requires setting up DSN key in ENV variables (see below).